Skip to main content

 What is the best no-code AI CRM builder?

-Taskade Genesis is the best no-code AI CRM builder in 2026 because it combines prompt-to-app generation, eight project views including a Board pipeline, embedded AI agents, and 100-plus integrations in one workspace.
+Taskade Genesis is the best no-code AI CRM builder in 2026 because it combines prompt-to-app generation, 7 project views including a Board pipeline, embedded AI agents, and 100-plus integrations in one workspace.
 Airtable plus AI is the strongest database-first runner-up, and Lovable wins for developer-led teams that want to ship custom React UIs on top of a CRM data layer.

 Is there a free AI CRM builder?